-On this day in 1942, Jose Diaz is murdered, and his body is found at the Sleepy Lagoon reservoir, near Los Angeles, California.
+On August 2, 1942, Jose Diaz is murdered, and his body is found at the Sleepy Lagoon reservoir, near Los Angeles, California.
 Two days later, police began to round up and arrest 22 men of Mexican descent in the Los Angeles area for conspiring to kill Diaz.
-Despite a lack of evidence,the 22 men were eventually prosecuted for beating Diaz to death.
+Despite a lack of evidence, the 22 men were eventually prosecuted for beating Diaz to death.
 The trial and subsequent convictions characterized a period of racial prejudice and injustice in Los Angeles during World War II.

 Media coverage surrounding the trial was particularly troubling.
 The Los Angeles Examiner referred to young Mexican Americans as “hoodlums.”
 A captain from the Los Angeles Sheriff’s office told a grand jury that Mexicans had a “biological tendency” to be violent since they were descendants of Indian tribes who practiced human sacrifice.
 He went on to say that they had a “total disregard for human life” and an inbred “desire to use a knife or some lethal weapon.
 In other words, [a Mexican’s] desire is to kill, or at least, let blood.”

 Despite the concerted efforts of a defense committee that had been put together by liberal activists and Hollywood actors, 17 of the accused were convicted and 12 were sent to San Quentin prison.